-Is coffee with caffeine thousand times better than decaffeinated because they put a lot of chemic
+Is coffee with caffeine thousand times better than decaffeinated because they put a lot of chemicals

 "well, I have read in the Healthy Living magazine that coffee with caffeine is thousand times better than decaffeinated because they put a lot of chemicals to take away the caffeine"

-And then starts the nonsense argument within the family.
-Of course since I don't really read the Healthy Living Magazine I want to continue exercising my role.
-Does it really take away the sleep?
+And then starts the nonsense argument, of course.
+But since I don't really read the Healthy Living Magazine, but want to continue exercising my role, does it really take away the sleep?

 Translated from Elpais.com https://elcomidista.elpais.com/elcomidista/2019/11/27/articulo/1574874590_816376.html